 The summer-only MPH-45 program fields of study in clinical effectiveness and quantitative methods share most of the same course offerings; however, the entry point for each field of study is different.

-The summer-only MPH-45 in the quantitative methods field of study is open to individuals with an MD or PhD.
+The summer-only MPH-45 in the quantitative methods field of study is open only to individuals with a doctoral degree (MD, DO, DMD, DDS, PhD) or non-U.S. equivalent.
 The quantitative methods field of study is designed to prepare health care professionals whose key strength will be in the application of numeric analysis to the health needs of communities large and small.
-The field of study emphasizes study design, data analysis, and the application of quantitative methods to decision-making and to research in public health.
+This field of study emphasizes study design, data analysis, and the application of quantitative methods to decision-making and to research in public health.
 Students pursue courses in a variety of areas, such as the distribution of diseases and behavior.

 Courses are offered for both fields of study during the Summer Session for Public Health Studies during an intensive seven weeks beginning in early July.
 (The seven weeks cover both Summer 1 and Summer 2 sessions).
 Students will take between 10 and 15 credits each summer during three consecutive summers.
 Between summers, students are expected to work on applied research projects to complement their didactic training.
 Summer-only MPH-45 students are also permitted to apply for courses offered during Winter Session.

 2017 Summer Session for Public Health Studies: July 5 – August 18